 Small intestinal bacterial overgrowth

 Small intestinal bacterial overgrowth (SIBO), a manifestation of gut microbial dysbiosis, represents a common finding in cirrhosis, affecting up to 59% of patients and correlating with the severity of liver disease[101-103].
-Quantitative cultures of proximal jejunal aspirate with bacterial counts ≥ 105 colony forming units (CFU) per milliliter are considered the diagnostic gold standard[104].
-However, non-invasive tests such as glucose breath test and lactulose breath test have been developed to investigate SIBO with no need for endoscopic examination and lower costs[105].
+Quantitative cultures of proximal jejunal aspirate with bacterial counts ≥ 105 colony forming units per milliliter are considered the diagnostic gold standard[104].
+However, non-invasive tests such as glucose breath test and lactulose breath test have been developed to investigate SIBO with no need for endoscopic examination and at lower costs[105].

-Gram-negative bacteria, and particularly Escherichia Coli and Klebsiella Pneumoniae, are found to be overrepresented in SIBO[106,107], and this condition favors bacterial translocation and endotoxemia, thus representing a risk factor for the development of clinical decompensation events, such as spontaneous bacterial peritonitis or HE[77].
+Gram-negative bacteria, and particularly Escherichia coli and Klebsiella pneumoniae, are found to be overrepresented in SIBO[106,107], and this condition favors bacterial translocation and endotoxemia, thus representing a risk factor for the development of clinical decompensation events, such as spontaneous bacterial peritonitis or HE[77].

 The results of a recent meta-analysis[108] showed an overall prevalence of 41% for SIBO in cirrhosis, significantly higher than the prevalence among control subjects (11%).
 The prevalence did not differ according to etiology of liver disease, but did vary according to the diagnostic test used (lactulose vs glucose breath test vs aspirate culture) and according to Child-Pugh class, with higher prevalence in patients with worse liver function.
-Cirrhotics with SIBO more often had ascites, spontaneous bacterial peritonitis, and MHE compared to those without SIBO [75.6% vs 33.5% for MHE; OR 6.28 (95%CI: 2.10–18.80; P = 0.001)].
+Cirrhotics with SIBO more often had ascites, spontaneous bacterial peritonitis, and MHE compared to those without SIBO [75.6% vs 33.5% for MHE; OR 6.28 (95% confidence interval: 2.10–18.80; P = 0.001)].
 Furthermore, two of the studies included in the meta-analysis evaluated orocecal transit time, demonstrating a significant prolongation in cirrhotics with SIBO compared to those without[109,110].

 Therefore, HE appears to be significantly more frequent in cirrhosis when SIBO coexists; in this case, increased amounts of intestinal bacteria in the context of an altered intestinal permeability and disrupted immune function can lead to increased endotoxemia, inflammation, and hyperammonemia, finally eliciting the development of decompensation[111,112].

 Future studies are needed to clarify the causes of SIBO in cirrhosis.
-It can be hypothesized a cooperation of several factors, including the impaired intestinal motility leading to stasis of luminal content, the local and systemic immune dysregulation associated to reduced secretion of luminal immunoglobulins A, the presence of gastric hypochlorhydria (particularly in case of therapy with proton pump inhibitors) and the alterations of bile acids metabolism[113].
+It can be hypothesized to be a cooperation of several factors, including impaired intestinal motility leading to stasis of luminal content, local and systemic immune dysregulation leading to reduced secretion of luminal immunoglobulins A, the presence of gastric hypochlorhydria (particularly in case of therapy with proton pump inhibitors), and alterations in bile acids metabolism[113].

 At present, no clear evidence is available showing that the elimination of SIBO in cirrhosis could lead to clinical improvement of the disease course.
 Large, randomized controlled trials (RCTs) exploring this issue are required.